sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 The Strategy calls for multi-skilled, small (max 9 members), DevOps teams.
 Being multi-skilled, this means the team members do not perform one specific function like coding, testing, or architecting.
 All members are expected to have those skills and keep them up to date.
-This differs from the functional matrix-style team composition we have right now (supporting functional divisions that assigns personnel to cross-functional teams).
+This differs from the functional matrix-style team composition we have right now (supporting functional divisions that assign personnel to cross-functional teams).

 #### 2.9.2.
 Raised by stakeholder(s) <!-- omit in toc -->